Sum1Solutions/karen-read-trials/README.md

 # The Right Side of Wrong: Bayes' Theorem in Action
 ## The Karen Read Case

-This project is a comprehensive, open-source initiative to document and analyze the evidence and arguments presented to the jury in both the first Karen Read trial (2024) and the retrial (2025) through the lens of Bayesian reasoning.
-Updated through June 17, 2025, this project synthesizes all facts known to the jury in both trials.
+This project is an open-source initiative to document and analyze the evidence and arguments presented to the jury in both the first Karen Read trial (2024) and the retrial (2025) through the lens of Bayesian reasoning.

 ## Analysis Approach

-This project maintains a juror's perspective by focusing exclusively on evidence and testimony formally presented in court.
+This project maintains a juror's perspective by focusing on evidence and testimony formally presented in court.
 Key aspects of our approach:

 - **Evidence-Based Analysis**: All evaluations are grounded in testimony and exhibits admitted during trial
 - **Trial-Specific Context**: Notes differences in evidence presentation between the first trial and retrial